-Within this section of the District's annual financial report, the District's management provides narrative discussion and analysis of the financial activities of the District for the fiscal year ended June 30, 2019 and 2018.
+Within this section of the District's annual financial report, the District's management provides narrative discussion and analysis of the financial activities of the District for the fiscal years ended June 30, 2020 and 2019.
 The District's financial performance is discussed and analyzed within the context of the accompanying financial statements and disclosure following this section.